kinnala/scikit-fem/README.md

 and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) with respect to documented and/or tested features.

+### Unreleased

+- Added: `ElementTetSkeletonP0`, extension of `ElementTriSkeletonP0` to
+  tetrahedral meshes
+- Added: `Mesh.trace` which turns facets into a trace mesh
+- Added: `skfem.utils.bmat`, a variant of `scipy.sparse.bmat` which adds the indices of the different blocks as an attribute `out.blocks`

 ### [7.0.1] - 2022-08-03

 - Fixed: Updated changelog was missing.